nu12/dockerapi/README.md

 All requests return a Excon::Response object.

+### Error handling

+`Docker::API::InvalidParameter` and `Docker::API::InvalidRequestBody` may be raised when an invalid option is passed as argument (ie: an option not described in Docker API documentation for request query parameters nor request body (json) parameters).
+Even if no errors were raised, consider validating the status code and/or message of the response to check if the Docker daemon has fulfilled the operation properly.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.